snowplow/snowplowanalytics.com/_posts/2018-03-20-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 Historically, the Snowplow platform has been closely tied to Amazon Web Services and to a lesser extent on-premise (largely through Apache Kafka support).
-In order to make the platform accessible to all, it is important to make it as much cloud-agnostic as possible.
+In order to make the platform accessible to all, it is important to make it as cloud-agnostic as possible.

 This process begins with porting the realtime pipeline to Google Cloud Platform, the hugely popular public cloud offering - and this release is the first step on this journey.

-The next releases in our journey to GCP will focus on porting the streaming enrichment process to [Google Cloud Dataflow][dataflow] and making loading Snowplow events into [BigQuery][bq] a reality.
+The next releases on our journey to GCP will focus on porting the streaming enrichment process to [Google Cloud Dataflow][dataflow] and making loading Snowplow events into [BigQuery][bq] a reality.

 For more information regarding our overall plans for Google Cloud Platform, please check out our